Interfacing ADC0808 with 8051 Microcontroller

 ADC0808 Interfacing with 8051 circuit diagram

-In this project we have interfaced three channels of ADC0808.
-And for demonstration we have used three variable resistors.
-When we power the circuit then microcontroller initialize the LCD by using appropriate command, gives clock to ADC chip, selects ADC channel by using address line and send start conversion signal to ADC.
-After this ADC first reads selected ADC channel input and gives its converted output to microcontroller.
-Then microcontroller shows its value at Ch1 position in LCD.
-And then microcontroller changes ADC channel by using address line.
-And then ADC reads selected channel and send output to microcontroller.
+Understanding the analog to digital converter interfacing with 8051 requires knowledge of the conversion process and timing requirements.
+In this project, we have interfaced three channels of ADC0808.
+And for demonstration, we have used three variable resistors.
+When we power the circuit, the microcontroller initialises the LCD by using an appropriate command, gives a clock to the ADC chip, selects the ADC channel by using the address line and sends a start conversion signal to the ADC.
+After this, ADC first reads the selected ADC channel input and gives its converted output to the microcontroller.
+The microcontroller shows its value at the Ch1 position in the LCD.
+And then the microcontroller changes the ADC channel by using the address line.
+And then ADC reads the selected channel and sends output to the microcontroller.
 And show on LCD as name Ch2.
-And like wise for other channels.
+And likewise for other channels.

 ADC0808 Interfacing with 8051 block diagram

-Working of ADC0808 is much similar to working of ADC0804.
-In this, first microcontroller provides a 500 KHz clock signal to ADC0808, using the Timer 0 interrupt, as ADC requires clock signal to operate.
-Now microcontroller sends a LOW to HIGH level signal to ALE pin (its active-high pin) of ADC0808 to enable the latch in the address.
+The working of ADC0808 is very similar to the working of ADC0804.
+In this, the first microcontroller provides a 500 KHz clock signal to ADC0808, using the Timer 0 interrupt, as ADC requires a clock signal to operate.
+Now the microcontroller sends a LOW to HIGH level signal to the ALE pin (its active-high pin) of ADC0808 to enable the latch in the address.
 Then by applying HIGH to LOW Level signal to SC (Start Conversion), ADC starts analog to digital conversion.
 And then wait for the EOC (End of Conversion) pin to go LOW.
 When EOC goes LOW, it means analog to digital conversion has been completed and data is ready to use.
-After this, microcontroller enables the output line by applying a HIGH to LOW signal to OE pin of ADC0808.
+After this, the microcontroller enables the output line by applying a HIGH to LOW signal to the OE pin of ADC0808.

 ADC0808 gives ratio metric conversion output at its output pins.
 And the formula for radiometric conversion is given by: